 Safe furniture and furnishings – Having a property that is fully or part-furnished is an attractive prospect for renters.
 However, if this is the route you wish to go down, you will need to ensure the items you are letting the property out with are 'fire-safe'.

 Over the past twenty years, Cardiff and Swansea have evolved into thriving ‘University Cities’; places that gain attention from students internationally.
 Needing a place to live when coming to Wales to study, we have inevitably seen a huge rise in the number of Landlords offering student accommodation.

 Popular property investment is the HMO (House in Multiple Occupation).
-These are usually large premises that can be housed by a number of different people, renting a room each and sharing ‘common areas’ such as bathrooms, living rooms and kitchens.
+These are usually large premises that can be housed by several different people, renting a room each and sharing ‘common areas’ such as bathrooms, living rooms, and kitchens.
 Being in huge demand in South Wales, investing in an HMO can be a great way to enjoy multiple incomes from one single property.

 However, renting out an HMO comes with its own battles and responsibilities.
 While requiring all of the above fire and safety precautions to be met, an HMO has to have multiple fire alarms and extinguishers fitted.
 The amount of each is dependent on the size of the property.

 How Twenty4 can help

 If you are a Private Landlord in South Wales then we can help you get your fire and safety policies and equipment in order.
 Working as an extension of your property business, we can support and protect your investment in various ways.
 Below are just a few of our many services local Landlords are utilising: